BEST PRICE

 A FAMILY STORY

 Riad Mayfez Suites & Spa was and remains a family story, the story of the Laraqui family.
-But on the spot, it is with the strong support of the Manager, Mrs Houda El Khadir, that Dominique Laraqui officiates as lady of the house, thanks to a team entirely dedicated to the comfort of her guests.
+But on the spot, it is with the strong support of the Manager, Houda El Khadir, that Dominique Laraqui officiates as lady of the house, thanks to a team entirely dedicated to the comfort of her guests.

-A PALATIAL LIFE
+A PALATIAL LIFE GROUNDED IN THE MEDINA

 Since 2016, it is here, in the largest pedestrian area of the world, that Dominique and Moulay, welcome their guests, for a precious and unforgettable moment.